kailash-manasarovar/statement/docs/timeline/2025/may.md

 - She is utterly horrified, I see tears in her eyes.
 - She's determined to help me, *you must be able to do something*, she's really upset.
 - I'm amazed, because this is the first time ANYONE! has reacted normally to what's been going on for me.
-- I'm surrounded by totally unhelpful people, all the time, and it was somewhat inexplicable to me until I realized they are either spies with a remit to not care for sinister reasons, or are involved somehow and hiding something.
+- I'm surrounded by totally unhelpful people, all the time, and it was somewhat inexplicable to me until I realized they are either spies instructed to not care for sinister reasons, or are involved somehow and hiding something.
 - Her reaction is so powerful, and so healing, it prompts me to write again to the police and the Baroness when I'm on detox in a few weeks time in Devon.
-- The second time someone reacts normally to my story is in April 2026 on another TT course I'm attending as a student in Dublin, and this is really interesting because this lady *was* a spy, and they *allowed* her to do TT shares with me online, so they must have realized how damning their indifference is.
+- The second time someone reacts normally to my story is in April 2026 on another TT course I'm attending as a student in Dublin, and this is really interesting because this lady *was* a spy, and they *allowed* her to do TT shares with me online, so they must have realized by then how damning their indifference is.
 - There has not yet been a third time.

 ### Alma goes upstairs